Safer Sun (II)

 • very high level of protection (SPF over 50)

-This number indicates the protection of a sunscreen against UVB rays - i.e. the “sunburn-causing” rays, but not the protection against UVA rays!
-It tells you how long your skin's own protection can be extended by using sunscreen before sunburn occurs.
+This number indicates the protection a sunscreen provides against UVB rays—the rays that cause sunburn—but not against UVA rays!
+It tells you how long your skin's natural protection can be extended by using the sunscreen before sunburn occurs.

-Skin's own protection x SPF.
-As an example: Your skin has a self-protection time of 20 minutes and you use a sunscreen with SPF 10.
+For example, your skin has a natural protection time of 20 minutes and you use a sunscreen with SPF 10.
 In this case, 20 x 10 = 200.
-This means that your skin would be protected by the product for a maximum of 200 minutes.
+This means your skin would be protected by the product for a maximum of 200 minutes.

-A sun protection factor (SPF) of 2 absorbs 50 percent, SPF 20 96 percent and SPF 40 around 98 percent of UVB radiation.
-The sun protection does not increase steadily with the factor, but the increase curve becomes increasingly flatter.
-He never reaches 100 percent!
+A sun protection factor (SPF) of 2 absorbs 50 percent of UVB radiation, SPF 20 absorbs 96 percent, and SPF 40 absorbs approximately 98 percent.
+Sun protection does not increase steadily with the factor; rather, the increase curve becomes increasingly flatter.
+It never reaches 100 percent.

-Of course, for a calculation you first need the correct self-protection time for your skin.
-Ideally, you should have your dermatologist determine your skin type.
-This table from the Federal Office for Radiation Protection will also help you for an initial orientation:
+Of course, to calculate this, you first need to know your skin's correct self-protection time.
+Ideally, you should have your dermatologist determine this based on your skin type.
+This table from the Federal Office for Radiation Protection can also help you get an initial orientation:

-Depending on the skin type, the following self-protection times arise:
+Depending on the skin type, the following self-protection times result:

 Phototype